 Silver

-Dining room.
+| Dining room.
 Leland Stanford residence, San Francisco, California, built 1875-1876.
 Photograph, c.1878.
 Stanford University Archives, Stanford, CA. |

-Views of the Tiffany and Company manufactory, 53 and 55 Prince Street, New York City, New York, 1877.
+| Views of the Tiffany & Company manufactory, 53 and 55 Prince Street, New York City, New York, 1877.
 Scientific American, 1877. |

 The American silver industry witnessed dramatic changes in methods of production during the Victorian period as a result of the introduction of new machinery.
-The production of silver flatware was simplified by the use of roller dies to stamp spoons, forks, and knife handles from sheet silver.
+The manufacture of silver flatware was simplified by the use of roller dies to stamp spoons, forks, and knife handles from sheet silver.
 A spinning machine or drop press could be used to quickly make hollowware forms such as coffee pots, teapots, bowls, and pitchers.
 While machines simplified the process of shaping silver objects, traditional hand techniques remained essential to decorating silver.

-"Interior of H. B. Stanwood & Co's Jewelry and Silver Ware Establishment, 253 Washington Street, Boston."
+| "Interior of H. B. Stanwood & Co's Jewelry and Silver Ware Establishment, 253 Washington Street, Boston."
 Gleason's Pictorial Drawing-Room Companion, July 23, 1853. |

 Styles